Charles E. Springer

-Charles E. Springer (February 20, 1928 – February 19, 2019) was a justice of the Supreme Court of Nevada from 1981 to 1997. a two-time candidate for Governor of Nevada, Springer also served as the state's attorney general.
+Charles Edward Springer (February 20, 1928 – February 19, 2019) was a justice of the Supreme Court of Nevada from 1981 to 1997. a two-time candidate for Governor of Nevada, Springer also served as the state's attorney general.
 Since 2007, Springer has worked at the law firm Kermitt Waters.

 Early life and education

 Springer graduated from the University of Nevada, Reno in 1950 and received his law degree from Georgetown University in 1953.

 Springer worked for the Nevada Legislature in 1954 and later that year ran unsuccessfully for Reno city attorney.
 He later became Gabbs city attorney.
 In 1955, he started his own law practice.
 Springer was active in the state Democratic Party, serving as state party chair and a Democratic national committeeman.